gophercoders/website/content/lessons/KS2/lower/further-words.md

 These lines are called __statements__.

 The pattern to print to the screen is this.
 The statement always starts with `fmt.Print` or `fmt.Println`.
-The case is significant, so the spelling is must be exactly as shown.
+The case is significant, so the spelling must be exactly as shown.
 There must be a full stop between the `fmt` and the `Println` or `Print`.
 The string you want to print is in between the brackets, the `(` and `)`.

-Remeber, the `fmt.Println` and `fmt.Print` functions are not the same.
+Remember, the `fmt.Println` and `fmt.Print` functions are not the same.
 The `fmt.Print` prints the string that you put in between the brackets.
 The next `fmt.Print` or `fmt.Println` function will continue to print on the same line.